 The United States Specialty Sports Association (USSSA) was established in the spring of 1968 as the United States Slow-pitch Softball Association.
 Over the decades, the USSSA has expanded from a few thousand slow-pitch softball players to over 3.7 million participants in 13 major sports.
 In total, USSSA sanctions teams and individuals in 38 different sports.
 Slow-pitch softball, baseball, fast-pitch softball, and basketball players account for around 90% of USSSA membership.

-Understanding ASA or USSSA softball rules may look overwhelming, but they are broadly similar with only a few significant differences.
+Understanding USA or USSSA softball rules may look overwhelming, but they are broadly similar with only a few significant differences.
 Some of the critical differences lie in the bat and ball specifications required by each governing body.

-USSSA VS ASA Bat Regulations
+USSSA VS USA Bat Regulations

 - A length of 34 inches